Daniel Chan Chi-pun: Execution

 On 23 February 1995, it was reported that on the advice of the Cabinet, then President Ong Teng Cheong decided to dismiss Daniel Chan's clemency appeal.
 Therefore, Chan failed his final bid to escape the gallows, and a second death warrant was finalized soon after, rescheduling Chan's execution to take place on 10 March 1995.
-Chris Patten, then Governor of British Hong Kong before its handover to China, tried to appeal to the Singaporean government to pardon Chan during his two-day visit in the country in March 1995, but it was declined.
+Chris Patten, then Governor of British Hong Kong before its handover, tried to appeal to the Singaporean government to pardon Chan during his two-day visit in the country in March 1995, but it was declined.

 On 10 March 1995, 38-year-old Chan was hanged at dawn in Changi Prison.
 Chan was the 99th person to be put to death within Singapore's jurisdiction, after the death penalty was first introduced twenty years prior in 1975 for drug trafficking under the Misuse of Drugs Act.
 A funeral was later conducted for Chan after he was executed.
 He was remembered as a good father and son by his family members and friends present at the funeral.

 A month after Chan was executed, the remaining three Hongkongers - Lam Cheuk-wang, Tong Ching-man and Poon Yuen-chung - were all hanged in Changi Prison on 21 April 1995, therefore becoming the last three people from Hong Kong to be executed in Singapore since then.
 In total, 15 Hong Kong people have been executed in Singapore since 1989.